MattiaTraverso/river/README.md

 ## Current State

-- ⚠️ API might change as the framework evolves
+- ⚠️ API WILL change as the framework evolves
-- 📝 Documentation is a non-existent
+- 📝 Documentation is mostly missing and probably outdated
 - 🎓 I'm learning TypeScript as I go, so expect some "interesting" code choices

 ## Planned Features